 Our commitment to you

-The IRC cares for the well-being of all students, and we want you to know you have the resources and services available to support your learning journey – even if it is online!
+The IRC cares for the well-being of all students, and we want you to know you have the resources and services available to support your learning journey.
 We have added additional support and resources related to online learning.
 The IRC’s services are described in more detail below.